 Your expertise as a yoga teacher gets tested when you are expected to teach first-time yogis.
 Yes, it’s absolutely true that you get the chance to know your abilities in a better way while mentoring the beginners.
 Still, many things must be taken into consideration when you conduct yoga classes for beginners.
 Remember, beginner yogis are a mix of raw energy, enthusiasm, insecurities and prejudices about everything including yoga.
 Try to deal with them intelligently to succeed in the purpose of yoga teaching.
-To create the lasting impression, you can even follow the modus operandi of programs on yoga teacher training in India wherein a great deal of emphasis is put on hands-on learning.

 These points will help you become a decent yoga teacher and helpful yoga for beginners